Ponca City, Oklahoma: Landmarks

 Ponca City is home to several landmarks on the National Register of Historic Places, including the Poncan Theatre, the Marland Mansion, and Marland's Grand Home.
 Ponca City also holds several regional events each year.

+On September 17, 2024, the National Park Service announced that the Ponca City and Kay County were jointly named a World War II Heritage City.

 Pioneer Woman statue and museum

 Ponca City is the site of the Pioneer Woman Museum and the Pioneer Woman statue.
 The statue was erected to commemorate women pioneers.
 In the early 1920s, E. W. Marland decided to create a statue commemorating the pioneer woman.
 Marland was reportedly asked, "E. W., why don't you have ... a statue to the vanishing American, a Ponca, Otoe, or an Osage - a monument of great size?"
 Marland answered, "the Indian is not the vanishing American - it's the pioneer woman."
 He sponsored a competition for the winning statue.

 In 1927, miniature 3 ft sculptures were submitted as part of a competition by 12 U.S. and international sculptors: John Gregory, Maurice Sterne, Hermon Atkins MacNeil, James Earle Fraser, Alexander Stirling Calder, Wheeler Williams, Mario Korbel, F. Lynn Jenkins, Mahonri Young, Arthur Lee, Jo Davidson, and Bryant Baker.
 They were displayed in 12 cities around the state, where they were viewed by 750,000 people, who voted for their favorite.
 The original submissions have been on display at the museum at Woolaroc near Bartlesville, Oklahoma since the 1930s.
 Marland sold them to Frank Phillips after losing control of the Marland Oil Company.

 British-born American sculptor Bryant Baker was chosen as the winner.
 His full-scale work was unveiled in a public ceremony on April 22, 1930.
 About 40,000 guests came to hear Will Rogers pay tribute to Oklahoma's pioneers.
 The statue is 27 ft high and weighs 12,000 lb.
 Widely known as the Pioneer Woman Statue, the bronze sculpture's true name is "Confident".

 A related museum commemorating Oklahoma women was opened on September 16, 1958, on the 65th anniversary of the Cherokee Strip land run.
 It recognizes the work of Native American, as well as European-American women, and their leadership and stamina in creating homes, raising children, and taking care of the work of sustaining life and communities.